CleverRaven/Cataclysm-DDA/doc/EFFECTS_JSON.md

 "hunger_amount"
 "hunger_min"
-"hunger_max"        - Defaults to "hunger_min"
+"hunger_max"        - If 0 value will be exactly "hunger_min"
 "hunger_min_val"    - Defaults to 0, which means uncapped
 "hunger_max_val"    - Defaults to 0, which means uncapped
 "hunger_chance"